fushnisoft/ClarionClasses/README.md

 # How to Run the Examples

 Examples are setup for Clarion10.
-If you use an earlier verison then you may have redirection issues but otherwise the classes themselves should work just the same.
+If you use an earlier version then you may have redirection issues but otherwise the classes themselves should work just the same.

 The examples use redirection files to point to the common `_classes` directory.
 In order to compile the examples as-is you need to make sure you clone this *entire* repository.
 Otherwise, make sure to adjust the RED files or to place the classes in the right locations for your environment.